VoronDesign/VoronUsers/printer_mods/MrDespair/readme.md

 BOM
 ---

 - 1x Some kind of Pinda probe.
 Looking for something that's about 8mm diameter.
+Ideally you'd get a superpinda or vinda probe, the temperature drift with a standard style pinda v2 probe is wild and makes it hard to use if you don't preheat your chamber (in addition to your bed and hotend!).
 - 1x M2x8 self tapping screw.
 Head is countersunk for a Flat Head style screw, but a BHCS should work too, there's clearance for it to stick out.
 - Everything else you'd need for a standard Dragon MiniAB toolhead.